evendis/cancannible_demo/README.md

 This can be used interactively at [cancannibledemo.evendis.com](http://cancannibledemo.evendis.com/).

+See [cancannibledemo4.evendis.com](http://cancannibledemo4.evendis.com/) for the Rails 4.x version of the demo, with source also on [GitHub](https://github.com/evendis/cancannible_demo4).

 ## How to run the application locally

     # clone the app and bundle (NB: assumes you have a working ruby 1.9.3 environment)